 As Truthout has reported, while ETP and Carlos Slim have said the fracked gas is intended for Mexico, where furious "gasolinazo" protests and blockades over a 20 percent hike in state-set fuel prices are heating up, the reality is that the gas would be shipped overseas to Japan, where officials are looking to shut down nuclear power plants and replace that energy supply with fracked gas after the Fukushima disaster.
 The primary financial backers of the pipeline include the Bank of Tokyo-Mitsubishi and the Sumitomo Mitsui Banking Corporation in Japan, according to industry reports.

-Beyond the pipeline, Two Rivers Water Protectors say they hope they can galvanize a larger resistance to the development of the recently discovered Wolfcamp shale field in West Texas, the largest shale field ever assessed in the US.
-The shale contains 20 billion barrels of oil and 16 trillion cubic feet of natural gas.
+Beyond the pipeline, Two Rivers Water Protectors say they hope they can galvanize a larger resistance to the development of the recently discovered Alpine High oilfield in West Texas, marketed as the biggest find of 2016 by energy industry analysts, who estimate the field could contain three times as much oil and gas as the Marcellus Shale.

 That resistance is already taking shape with another camp in Toyahvale, Texas, which formed concurrently with the Two Rivers camp.
 The city is home to the locally known and loved spring of Balmorhea State Park, and hopes to stop the development of the nearby shale fields by the Apache Corporation.
 The Houston-based company announced last fall that it could drill up to 3,000 wells over the next two decades.